uh-csds/programming/docs/setup.md

 # Requirements

-The course can be completed with either Python or R.
+The course can be completed with either R or Python.

 If you have any previous programming experience with one or both of them, it is recommended to choose the language you are more comfortable using. **It is not recommended to use both language simultaneously**.